 Process:

 One person shares a thought or reflection on one of the types of future and how it relates to their life or (youth) work.
-The other person(s) only listens or, if necessary, ask questions for clarification.
+The other person(s) only listens or, if necessary, asks questions for clarification.
 Otherwise, remember: no opinions, no interruptions.

 And then you switch roles.

-After, everyone writes:
+Afterwards, everyone writes:

 • What did I hear that surprised or moved me?